-Experienced pizza chefs know the secret to making great homemade pizza: use a pizza stone.
+Experienced pizza chefs know the secret to making delicious homemade pizzas: use a pizza stone.
 This cooking aid is literally a square of stone or unglazed tile that you heat in the oven and use as a surface on which to bake your pizza crust.
 The stone adds instant heat to the bottom of the crust, drawing out moisture and producing a crispy texture.
 Done incorrectly, this can result in a pizza that sticks hopelessly to the stone.
-But you can learn to use the tricks that professionals have used for years to make sure that your pizza comes off the stone as easily as it went on.
+There are a few tricks that professionals have used for years to make sure that the pizza comes off the stone as easily as it went on.

+To prevent sticking, make sure the pizza dough is thoroughly kneaded and smooth with no air bubbles or bumps.
 Mix and knead your dough until it is smooth and glossy.
-If your dough sticks to your hands when you pick it up, add more flour, 1 tablespoon at a time until the dough is smooth.
+If the dough sticks to your hands when you pick it up, add more flour, one tablespoon at a time until the dough is smooth.
 Stretch the dough and roll it into a ball.
 If the surface is satiny smooth, your dough is ready.

-Place your pizza stone on the center rack of your oven while it is still cool.
+Never add a cold pizza stone to a hot oven.
+The difference in temperature can crack and break the stone.
+Instead, place the pizza stone on the center rack of the oven while the oven is still cool.
 Turn the oven on and allow the pizza stone to preheat along with the oven.

+Unlike frozen pizzas, a freshly made pizza on a stone needs consistent monitoring to make sure it is not burned.
+Keep an eye on it to make sure there is no smoke or falling toppings.
 Check your pizza halfway through the recommended cooking time.
-Slide your peel or a large spatula underneath the pizza and spin it around, turning the back part of the pizza toward the front of the oven.
+Slide the pizza peel or a large spatula underneath the pizza and spin it around, turning the back part of the pizza toward the front of the oven.
 This will ensure even heating of the dough, and help make sure that the crust is loose on the stone.